This post may contain affiliate links. Please read myย privacy policy.

 The Best Cajun Shrimp Boil Recipe

 No summer is complete without a good old-fashioned seafood boil, crawfish boil, or shrimp boil party.
-An entire day spent with family and friends, enjoying the warm weather outdoors, sipping cold drinks, and feasting on fresh, juicy seafood!
+I love spending the entire day with family and friends, enjoying the warm weather outdoors, sipping cold drinks, and feasting on fresh, juicy seafood!

-It’s an all-American summer tradition that you can easily enjoy with one of the classic Louisiana shrimp boil recipes like this one.
-And this recipe won’t even take you more than 30 minutes to prep and cook!
+It’s an all-American summer tradition that I can easily enjoy with one of the classic Louisiana shrimp boil recipes like this one.
+The best part?
+This recipe won’t even take me more than 30 minutes to prep and cook!

 Want to grill your shrimp instead?
 Make my Old Bay Shrimp recipe for a quick and easy summer meal!